f-nyx/kotlin-search/README.md

 ### Indexing documents

 _kotlin-search_ provides two strategies to index documents, a functional DSL and an object mapper.
-In order to keep backward-compatibility with older versions, the DSL and object mapper strategies cannot be mixed.
-If you indexed documents using the DSL, you cannot use the mapper for searching.
+In order to keep backward-compatibility with older versions, the functional DSL and object mapper strategies cannot be mixed.
+If you indexed documents using the functional DSL, you cannot use the object mapper for searching.

 There is a plan to support older indexes in the future, but it will require some extra configuration.

-**DSL**
+**Functional DSL**

 ```kotlin
 import be.rlab.nlp.model.Language